Policy

 a.

-date will be the first day of the month after the due date for the installment.
+The lapse effective date is the first day of the month after the due

 b.

-who fails to pay its initial installment payment, BWC will lapse elective
+For a new employer who fails to pay its initial installment payment, BWC

-coverage and policy coverage retroactive to the effective date.
+lapses elective coverage and policy coverage retroactive to the effective date.

 8.